Coase in the age of code

 Agency problems persist too.
 Token holders delegate to committees, multisigs, or core teams.
 Power concentrates.
 Decision-making slows.
 Coordination becomes its own cost center.
 Every “decentralized” organization ends up rebuilding a managerial layer; sometimes reluctantly, sometimes accidentally.

-This is why most DAOs still look suspiciously like companies.
-They may route capital through tokens, but their structure—small cores, delegated authority, decision bottlenecks—echoes the same patterns Coase was describing in 1937.
+Even if code can settle value instantly, humans still need slower systems for context, accountability, and trust.
+The firm endures because it optimizes for judgment, not just execution.
+This is why DAOs still look suspiciously like companies.
+They route capital through tokens, but their structure (small cores, delegated authority, bottlenecks) echoes the same patterns Coase described.
 It turns out coordination is a harder problem than trust.

+What has changed is the granularity.
 The minimum viable firm used to require offices, payroll, and legal scaffolding.
-Now it can exist as a wallet, a few passkeys, and a group chat.
-The cost of coordination has collapsed — not to zero, but low enough that the firm can shrink to its essence: a system for allocating capital and attention toward a shared goal.
+Now it can exist as a wallet, a passkey, and a group chat.
+The cost of coordination has collapsed low enough that the firm can shrink to its essence: a system for allocating attention toward a shared goal.

-That collapse in cost doesn’t end the firm; it atomizes it.
+This doesn’t end the firm; it atomizes it.
 The future looks less like one monolithic organization and more like a mesh of smaller, temporary ones.

 Coase explained why we built firms.
 Crypto reminded us why we still need them.